What is asbestos?

 Asbestos is a term for a group of six naturally occurring mineral fibres belonging to two groups:

-- Serpentine Group – comprised of only chrysotile (white asbestos)
+- Serpentine group – comprised of only chrysotile (white asbestos), and

-Asbestos was long viewed as one of the most versatile minerals because of its flexibility, tensile strength, insulation from heat and electricity, chemical inertness and affordability.
+Asbestos was long considered one of the most versatile minerals because of its flexibility, tensile strength, insulation from heat and electricity, chemical inertness and affordability.

-Asbestos containing materials (ACMs) can be categorised as friable and non-friable.
-Non-friable asbestos, where it is mixed with other materials like cement, is the type most commonly found in our built environment.
-Friable asbestos is more likely to become airborne.
+ACMs can be categorised as friable and non-friable.
+Non-friable asbestos, where it is mixed with other bonding materials like cement and is maintained in good condition, is the type most commonly found in our built environment.
+Friable asbestos is material that contains asbestos and is in a powder form, or can be crumbled, pulverised, or reduced to a powder by hand pressure when dry.
+Individual fibres can become airborne and cause a risk to a person’s health through the inhalation of asbestos.

-Both friable and non-friable asbestos pose a significant health risk to all workers and others if the materials are not properly maintained or removed carefully.
-In the built environment, potential health risks are posed where there is:
+Both friable and non-friable asbestos may pose a significant health risk to the community if the materials are not properly maintained or safely removed.
+Potential health risks are posed by any contact with airborne asbestos fibres.
+This can be caused by:

 - weathering of ACMs